ehForwarderBot/ehForwarderBot/docs/slave-channel.md

 ```

 ### Message queue
 In the beginning, each channel is initialized with the common queue, namely a Python `queue.Queue()` queue.
 This is where your slave channel delivers messages to the master channel.
-Whenever there is a new message came from the slave channel, it should be processed to a `EFBMsg` object and then put in to the queue with `self.queue.put(mobj)` method.
+Whenever there is a new message IS COMING from the slave channel, it should be processed to a `EFBMsg` object and then put in to the queue with `self.queue.put(mobj)` method.

 A few methods are required to be implemented for every slave channel.

 ### `__init__(self, queue)`
 `super().__init__(queue)` should be called in the beginning.
 The "super" `__init__` method assigns the message `queue` to `self.queue`.
-Any other authorization steps are recommended to be done is this method.
+Any other authorization steps are recommended to be done in this method.

 > Try to avoid user interaction as far as possible, if there is a way to login the platform using any fixed credentials, please avoid using dynamical verification.

-If your platform requires user to provide any tokens (API key, secret, username, password, etc), you may ask your user to save those information to `config.py`, in a `dict` variable named with your channel unique ID.
+If your platform requires the user to provide any tokens (API key, secret, username, password, etc), you may ask your user to save those information to `config.py`, in a `dict` variable named with your channel unique ID.
 You can import it with `import config`, and call it with `config.<channel_id>`.

 Definition of config keys and values should be written in the class docstring, and your channel support page.